ethangyllenhaal/USP_RADSeq_2026/Part6_SummaryStatistics/README.md

     model = lm(data=sumstats, Pi~log(Size))
     summary(model)

-## Quantifying divergence with FSST
+## Quantifying divergence with FST

 We will now make a heatmap of pairwise FST values for all islands in our dataset!
 This will show us where divergence stands out.
 This method inspired by Devon DeRaad: https://devonderaad.github.io/zosterops.rad/zosterops.pairwise.fst.html.
 I tend to do this with a chain of commandline tools, in case alternatives are of interest: https://github.com/ethangyllenhaal/FijiPachyRad/tree/main/04_pairwise_Fst.